 Furthermore, different cultures have different rules about driving on public roads.
 Having an International Driving Permit may not be enough—instead, you may have to prepare yourself for a chaos unlike any other you may experience in your normal commute.

 When it comes to driving, there are some places the average driver does not want to be caught behind the wheel.
 According to driving and navigation app Waze, here are five parts of the world you do not want to drive in.

-While many people love the serene coastal beauty of Bali, other parts of Indonesia remain some of the most dangerous places for travelers to visit.
-In addition to the potential for crime and natural disaster, urban Indonesia offers another challenge for drivers to navigate: traffic and other motorists.
+Although many people love the serene coastal beauty of Bali, other parts of Indonesia remain some of the most dangerous places for travelers to visit.
+In addition to the potential for crime and natural disaster, urban Indonesia offers another challenge for drivers to navigate traffic and other motorists.

 Many countries in Europe follow driving laws similar to those of the United States, allowing for American drivers to easily transition while abroad.
 However, some countries are less friendly to drive in than others.
 Across Europe.
 Romania ranks as the worst country for motoring tourists.

-Romania was the only European country to appear in the top ten of the Waze worst driver satisfaction list, raking 3.7 on a scale of one to ten.
+Romania was the only European country to appear in the top 10 of the Waze worst driver satisfaction list, raking 3.7 on a scale of one to 10 (10 being the best).
 This user-initiated ranking put the nation on pace with Ecuador and Indonesia as some of the worst places to drive in the world.
 The consensus is clear: locals don't recommend driving in Romania.